About the Facility

 ABOUT MFI RECOVERY CENTER - A WOMAN'S PLACE IN RIVERSIDE, CA

-MFI Recovery - A Woman’s Place, located in Riverside, Calif., offers residential treatment to women struggling with chemical dependency and co-occurring disorders.
-The facility is a non-profit organization and was established in 1972.
-A Woman’s Place is one of nine locations operated by MFI Recovery Center.
+MFI Recovery - A Woman’s Place in Riverside, Calif., offers residential treatment for women struggling with chemical dependency and co-occurring disorders.
+The facility is one of nine locations operated by MFI Recovery Center, a nonprofit organization established in 1972.

 TREATMENT & ASSESSMENT

-Aftercare is available for all clients who successfully complete the program.
-Aftercare involves a customized relapse prevention plan for each client as well as regular alumni group meetings.
+Aftercare is available for all clients who successfully complete the program and involves a customized relapse prevention plan for each client as well as regular alumni group meetings.

 ACCOMMODATIONS & AMENITIES